 Times were hard for the couple during these years, and somehow, it seems, the month of August was particularly cruel.
 As mentioned above, their daughter Sarah died in August 1863.
 Their daughter Della, 1˝ years old, died in August 1871.
 And finally, in a tragic accident,* their daughter Susan was killed by John’s brother-in-law, Isaac Rhine, in August 1879.
 She was just 5 years old.

-About 1891, John and Rachel moved to Delta County, Colorado, along with all of their living children except Charles, who remained in Nebraska.
+About 1891, John and Rachel, along with all of their living children, moved to Delta County, Colorado, although sons Charles and John A. returned to Nebraska after just a few years in Colorado.
 The 1900 census also shows several other of John’s relatives in the same precinct of Delta County (later to be called Paonia), including his sister Mary Rhine and her son, his sister Lucinda Crook with her husband and son, his sister Jane Humphrey and her daughter Anna Pace, his uncle Archelaus Martin, and Archelaus’s son William Henry Martin with his wife and eight children.
 Rachel’s brother Hugh Reeves had also relocated to Delta County by this time.

 If you can suggest any corrections to the information above or provide any further details about the lives of John, Rachel, and their descendants, please contact me at the address shown in the image below: